hyperlane-xyz/hyperlane-content/CONTRIBUTING.md

 - Content name
 - Content type
 - Content link
-- Your name
 - Comments
-- Your wallet address for rewards
+- Your wallet address for rewards (if approved)

 ## Rewards
-Hyperlane will reward approved content in tokens, equating to these amounts in USD:
+Hyperlane will reward **approved** content in tokens, equating to these amounts in USD:

 - $200 for approved articles
 - $200-300 for approved videos